Paul Manning (ice hockey)

 Paul Manning (born April 15, 1979) is a Canadian retired professional ice hockey defenceman.
 He played eight National Hockey League (NHL) games with the Columbus Blue Jackets during the 2002–03 season.
-The rest of his career, which lasted from 2001 to 2012, was mainly spent with the Hannover Scorpions of the Deutsche Eishockey Liga.
-He was selected by the Calgary Flames in the 3rd round (62nd overall) of the 1998 NHL Entry Draft.
+The rest of his career, which lasted from 2001 to 2012, was mainly spent with the Hamburg Freezers of the Deutsche Eishockey Liga (DEL).
+He was selected by the Calgary Flames in the 3rd round (62nd overall) of the 1998 NHL entry draft.